Halal In Japan Blog

 11/1/2018

-2 Comments
+0 Comments

-How come some restaurants are said to be Muslim Friendly, but they serve alcoholic drinks as well as pork products, and there are many of them.
+Which organization has initiated and set up these standards?
+How come some restaurants are said to be Muslim-friendly while serving alcoholic drinks and pork products, and there are plenty of them?

 NAHA Logo - What Are Muslim Friendly Standards In Japan?
 NAHA Logo Picture

-One priority among Muslims is halal food, where animals are prepared according to established rules, and no pork, lard or alcohol is involved in the cooking.
+One priority among Muslims is halal food, where animals are prepared according to established rules and no pork, lard, or alcohol is involved in the cooking.
+Muslim consumers today are likely to be younger, savvy, and interested in convenience, choice, and quality, but they also look for products and services that fit in with their beliefs.

-In Japan up to 2011, generally there were no Islamic standards to certify any restaurant.
-To certify a restaurant which provide non halal food but willing to provide a food which can be halal for Muslims was almost impossible.
+As Muslim travelers become more affluent, they are willing to spend on high-quality food, while travel has introduced them to a taste for international cuisine, too.
+In Japan up to 2011, generally, there were no Islamic standards to halal certify any restaurant.
+To certify a restaurant that provides non-halal food but is willing to provide food that is halal for Muslims was almost impossible.

-Nippon Asia Halal Association "NAHA", first time ever came up with the idea that if food can be prepared in Halal dedicated environment then it will help Muslims as well as Non-Muslims to provide a food which Muslims can trust to eat.
+The Nippon Asia Halal Association, "NAHA," came up with the idea that if food can be prepared in a Halal-dedicated environment, then it will help Muslims as well as non-Muslims to provide food that Muslims can trust to eat.
+Based on that idea, the Nippon Asia Halal Association set the following criteria for the Muslim Friendly Standards:

 7. Storage for dry ingredients must be on dedicated racks; mix storage with Halal and not Halal are not allowed.

-10. Cooking place must be dedicated.
+10. The cooking place must be dedicated.

 Sources